Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Tennessee and its opponents have gone over the current 44.5-point total in six of nine games this season.
+- Tennessee has combined with its opponents to score more than 44.5 points in six of nine games this season.

-- Sunday's over/under is 8.9 points lower than the two team's combined 53.4 points per game average.
+- Sunday's total is 8.9 points lower than the two team's combined 53.4 points per game average.

-- The 42.8 combined points per game that these two squads have allowed this season are 1.7 fewer than the 44.5 over/under in this contest.

-- The Titans and their opponents have scored an average of 51.4 points per game in 2020, 6.9 more than Sunday's total.

 - The 44.7 PPG average total in Saints games this season is 0.2 points more than this game's over/under.